darwino/darwino-documentation/Developer Guide/Darwino DB API.md

 setUpdateWithUserData() specifies whether the index should be undated when a document’s social data, which is stored outside of the document, is changed, even if the document itself has not been changed.
 An example of this would be if you are tracking ratings for documents and you wish to display the average rating for each document.
 Rather than recalculate the average every time you query the index, you would store the rating average every time the ratings are changed.
 By default, the index is not updated when the social data changes.

--- Configuring the database using managed beans
+###Configuring the database using managed beans
    There are two very important points in the Darwino philosophy here.

  One is that Darwino is built in layers, and you pick the the layer you want to use.
 It’s better and more effective when you pick the highest-level one.